 You should have a binder that stores all the information about your kid’s learning process during the term/year.
 This binder should contain;

-- The attendance sheet (if required)
+- Homeschool attendance records (if required)

 - Homeschool transcript